basarozogut/BatchImageResizer/README.md

   <img width="849" src="https://github.com/basarozogut/BatchImageResizer/blob/main/preview/preview_download.png">
 </p>

+### Usage
 If you want to give it a try, download/clone the repository, copy the config.ini.sample as config.ini and fill in the required fields.
+Then run the module of choice.

+#### Dependencies:
-**Dependencies:** PIL for every module, cherrypy for web application, telegram.ext for telegram bot.
+- PIL is required for every module.
+- cherrypy is required for web application
+- telegram.ext is required for telegram bot.